vFlicker/problems/README.md

-# problems
+# Problems

-This repository is designed to store CodeWars solutions, algorithms, and more
+This repository contains examples of code for algorithms, data structures, and solutions to CodeWars in various programming languages.